kubernetes-sigs/cluster-api/docs/proposals/machine-api-proposal.md

 Fields like the kubelet version are modeled as fields on the Machine's spec.
-Any other information that is provider-specific, though, is part of an opaque ProviderConfig string that is not portable between different providers.
+Any other information that is provider-specific, though, is part of an opaque ProviderSpec string that is not portable between different providers.

-The ProviderConfig is recommended to be a serialized API object in a format owned by that provider, akin to the [Component Config](https://goo.gl/opSc2o) pattern.
+The ProviderSpec is recommended to be a serialized API object in a format owned by that provider, akin to the [Component Config](https://goo.gl/opSc2o) pattern.
 This will allow the configuration to be strongly typed, versioned, and have as much nested depth as appropriate.
 These provider-specific API definitions are meant to live outside of the Machines API, which will allow them to evolve independently of it.
-Attributes like instance type, which network to use, and the OS image all belong in the ProviderConfig.
+Attributes like instance type, which network to use, and the OS image all belong in the ProviderSpec.

 ## In-place vs. Replace